 Small sensors are placed on the person’s head and are connected to a specialized computer system.
 The computer measures brain waves and rewards the brain for making healthier patterns and producing better timing and connectivity.
 Often a qEEG brain map is used that shows malfunctioning areas of the brain and helps the clinician create a brain training plan.
 In essence, as the brain makes healthier patterns, and the computer rewards it.

-With practice and training, the brain may learn to make healthier patterns on its own consistently, with better connectivity and timing.
-The result is an improved ability to learn, which is long-lasting once patterns are established and holding.
+With practice and training, the brain may learn to consistently make healthier patterns with better connectivity and timing.
+The result is an improved ability to learn, which is long-lasting once patterns are established and held.

-The length of treatment is dependent on the individual person, and a reduced follow-up training schedule may be needed to maintain consistent results.
+Treatment length depends on the individual person, and a reduced follow-up training schedule may be needed to maintain consistent results.

 Neurofeedback therapy is painless, and most children seem to enjoy and respond well to the treatment since, for them, it’s like playing a video game with their brain.